Government Secretariat: The McKinsey Report

 Governor Sir Murray MacLehose commissioned McKinsey & Company to conduct a study on the structure of the Hong Kong Government.
-Sir MacLehose subsequently restructured the Government Secretariat pursuant to recommendations in the McKinsey Report in 1973.
+MacLehose subsequently restructured the Colonial Secretariat pursuant to recommendations in the McKinsey Report in 1973, adding a new layer of "branches" between the Colonial Secretary and the departments.
+The new branches, led by policy secretaries, would be primarily responsible for formulating policy, while the departments would continue to conduct day-to-day operations.
+The basic three-tier structure created by Governor MacLehose still exists largely unchanged today.

 Branches of the Government Secretariat under the Colonial Secretary: